Skip to content

 In WIS2, data is shared in real-time using WIS2 data notifications that contain a "canonical" link from which the data can be downloaded.

-To trigger the data workflow in a WIS2 Node using the wis2box software, data must be uploaded to the wis2box-incoming bucket in MinIO, which initiates the wis2box workflow.
-This process results in the data being published via a WIS2 data notification.
-Depending on the data mappings configured in your wis2box instance, the data may be transformed into BUFR format before being published.
+To trigger the data workflow in a WIS2 Node using the wis2box software, data must be uploaded to the wis2box-incoming bucket in MinIO, which initiates the wis2box data workflow to process and publish the data.

-During the exercise, we will monitor the status of the data ingestion using the Grafana dashboard and MQTT Explorer.
+To monitor the status of the wis2box data workflow you can use the Grafana dashboard and MQTT Explorer.
 The Grafana dashboard uses data from Prometheus and Loki to display the status of your wis2box, while MQTT Explorer allows you to see the WIS2 data notifications published by your wis2box instance.

-Note that wis2box will transform the example data into BUFR format before publishing it to the MQTT broker, as per the data mappings pre-configured in your dataset.
-For this exercise, we will focus on the different methods to upload data to your wis2box instance and verify successful ingestion and publication.
+In this section, we will focus on how to upload data to your wis2box instance and verify successful ingestion and publication.
 Data transformation will be covered later in the Data Conversion Tools practical session.

 Preparation